History

 Constructed near the Rufford deer park, just to the north of Rufford Farm, the original gamekeepers lodge is marked on Chapman’s county map printed in 1835.
 The lodge’s square turrets and castellations on the top give it the appearance of a castle from a distance.

-GET A FREE GUEST BOX WELCOME PACK ON ARRIVAL WHEN YOU
+GET A FREE GUEST BOX WELCOME PACK

 BOOK DIRECT WITH US